 - Allow you to analyze your cash flow and ensure you’re spending less than you earn

 - Suggest changes that may augment your cash flow

 - Allow you to create goal-oriented savings plans, the building blocks of a broader financial plan

 - Be able to track and alert you to upcoming bill payments

 - Be able to track investments held in an external brokerage account

 8. A Discount Brokerage Account

 If you’re new to self-directed investing, you probably don’t have a preferred discount brokerage.
 Perhaps you’re overwhelmed by the sheer variety of brokerages competing for your investment dollars.

-As a novice or intermediate investor, a discount brokerage is an ideal place to build a balanced portfolio consistent with your investing objectives, long-term goals, risk tolerance, and personal values.
+As a new investor (or even an intermediate-level trader), a discount brokerage is an ideal place to build a balanced portfolio consistent with your investing objectives, long-term goals, risk tolerance, and personal values.
 Look for a brokerage with: